||Free Republic of Liberland|

 territory; (c) government; and (d) capacity to enter into relations with the other states."

-Free Republic of Liberland has fulfilled all these criteria.
-Read on our news section here to find out how Liberland has been fulfilling these standards and principles set out in the Montevideo Convention ever since its inception.
+The Free Republic of Liberland has fulfilled all these criteria and principles set out in the Montevideo Convention ever since its inception.
+Check our news section for updates.

-The motto of Liberland is “To live and let live” as it prides itself on personal and economic freedom for its people; this includes limited power given to the government to ensure less intereferance with the freedom of the people and to its nation as a whole.
+The motto of Liberland is “To live and let live” as it prides itself on personal and economic freedom for its people; this includes limited power given to the government to ensure less interference with the freedom of the people and the nation as a whole.
 These ideas and ideals are written and guaranteed by the Constitution.

 Do you want to become a citizen of Liberland?
-Liberland is accepting applications for citizenship, however, please be informed that citizenship is not automatic and that the Liberland Citizenship Certificate is not given out to the general public as of this moment.
-All who have applied for citizenship, will receive informtaion in due course, when Liberland is ready to begin it's citizenship process.
+Liberland is accepting applications for citizenship, however, please be informed that citizenship is not automatic.
+Neither Liberland citizenship certificates nor are Liberland passports given out to the general public at the present time.
+Those who qualify for citizenship will receive information when Liberland is ready to begin its citizenship process.

 Note: The border on the maps is approximate only.
 Accurate cadastral maps may be viewed here: http://cadastral.ll.land/